 veth

-pair for each container group, and finally using that to create a Podmanmacvlan
+pair for each container group, putting DHCP server on one end, and then using the other end to create a Podmanmacvlan

 mode.